bdietz/dlf-checklist/PITCHME.md

 ---
 @title[Research Lifecycle]
 ### Data Lifecycle as Organizing Principle
-> ...you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in...
+> ...you principally have to worry about the data management practices for **whatever part of the lifecycle you are currently in**...

 Kristin Briney, [Data Management for Researchers](http://dataabinitio.com/?page_id=672)
 Note: We wanted to organize the checklist so that it followed the research data lifecycle, so we started looking at various models.